-So ‘How much does it cost to maintain an above-ground pool?’
+So what’s the quick, to-the-point answer to ‘How much does it cost to maintain an above-ground pool?’
 You may ask.

 Well, after reading our article, you’ll know that you might end up spending from $200 to $250 per year if you maintain the pool yourself.
 If you use the help of a professional, that price can go up considerably.

 Therefore, it’s all a matter of finding out what works best with your budget.
-Once you do, you can have a better estimation of how pool maintenance will cost you each year.
+Once you do, you can have a better estimation of how above ground pool maintenance will cost you each year.

 Hello, I am a writer and marketing specialist in Kansas City, MO.
 My love for swimming pools started as a child when I would visit my aunt & uncle’s inground swimming pool on a frequent basis over the summer.
 Since then I have taught swimming lessons at a Boy Scout Camp, participated in the full setup, installation and maintenance of my father’s inground swimming pool, as well as enjoyed constantly researching everything there is to know about swimming pools for 5+ years.
 I enjoy all water related sports, being part of the online swimming pool community and always learning new things!